by Gary. M. Anstey, chief researcher of the Anstey story project.

+DY 79.
+George Benjamin Anstey: He was born in May 1894 at Village Farm in Caldicot, Monmouthshire to parents William Philip Anstey (DY 46) and Ann Keene.
 In 1901, the family moved from Caldicot to Rogiet, Monmouthshire.
-George did well at school and at the age of ten went to Colston School in Stapleton in Bristol.
-He was working as ‘farm help’ at the family farm, Manor Farm, in the 1911 Census and in 1912 he suffered from Rheumatic fever.
+He did well at school and at the age of ten went to Colston School in Stapleton in Bristol.
+He was working as ‘farm help’ at the family farm, Manor Farm, in the 1911 Census and in 1912 he suffered from rheumatic fever.

-In September 1915, around a year after the outbreak of World War One, George enlisted with the 3rd Royal Gloucestershire Hussars Yeomanry as a Private (Regimental Number: 235732 and 3187), coincidentally meeting up with Alfred Richard William Anstey, known as Dick, during enlistment.
+In September 1915, around a year after the outbreak of World War One, he enlisted with the 3rd Royal Gloucestershire Hussars Yeomanry as a Private (Regimental Number: 235732 and 3187), coincidentally meeting up with Alfred Richard William Anstey (SG 35), known as Dick, during his enlistment.
 The ‘Gloucester Journal‘ on 2 October 1915 confirms this, noting that “Anstey George B. Rogiet, Newport, Mon” had enlisted between 22 and 29 September 1915.

-By early 1917, George had recovered and was back with the Royal Gloucestershire Hussars (Egyptian Expeditionary Force) fighting in the Second Battle of Gaza in Palestine in April 1917.
-By September 1917, George was in Cairo, Egypt, then on 28 November 1917 he was reported missing while on duty at a relay post with three other men, the post being overrun by the Turks.
+By early 1917, he had recovered and was back with the Royal Gloucestershire Hussars (Egyptian Expeditionary Force) fighting in the Second Battle of Gaza in Palestine in April 1917.
+By September 1917, he was in Cairo, Egypt, then on 28 November 1917 he was reported missing while on duty at a relay post with three other men, the post being overrun by the Turks.

-The official date of George’s death given by the Commonwealth War Graves Commission is 16 December 1917, but this is surely incorrect because there exist numerous letters and documents appearing to confirm that George was still alive in 1918 (at one point in a hospital in Aleppo, and later possibly in a place called “Gillibach“).
+The official date of his death given by the Commonwealth War Graves Commission is 16 December 1917, but this is surely incorrect because there exist numerous letters and documents appearing to confirm that he was still alive in 1918 (at one point in a hospital in Aleppo, and later possibly in a place called “Gillibach“).

 As such, it is highly likely that George actually died in 1918, not 1917, though it remains unclear precisely how and where.
 He is commemorated on the Basra Memorial, Al Basrah, Basra, Iraq (Panel 60).